thanasin-lab/BinaryPuzzle/README.md

 # Binary Puzzle - Teacher site

+Details of the puzzle are on the home page:  https://bwattle.github.io/BinaryPuzzle/

 This trial HSC question is a good example of:
     - top down programming
     - stubs